Pregnancy pics, Oprah, it's clear Meghan Markle is calling the shots. Here's why that's great

 It took me years, and the majority of my adult life, to put a stop to the legal onslaught.
 Despite the fact that the truth was on my side, it wasn’t safe for me to tell people about what I was going through.
 Anyone I confided in could be dragged into the case.
 I was stuck in a situation where I couldn’t advocate for myself, and I couldn’t talk about my experience with others.
 I was firmly, and forcibly, put on mute.

-With that part of the story out the way, let’s talk about the good bits.
 Yes, I was a victim.
 But you know what?
-Through that shitty time, I also had a lot of fun and adventure despite the trauma.
+Through that difficult time, I also had a lot of fun and adventure despite the trauma.
 Just because we sometimes have to face difficult things in our lives, doesn’t mean that there isn’t room for joy, dancing, and even tequila.
+So that’s Restless.
+We talk about the difficult stuff, but we also encourage you to have fun and find adventure.
+We’re bold, optimistic – and most importantly, here for you.
 For me, finding joy was my ultimate rebellion.
 I hope with Restless you find yours too.